 Why Become a WOC Nurse?

 - Professional prestige of being a nurse specialist.

 - Increased potential to demand higher salary and benefits.

-- Personal satisfaction of providing quality care to vulnerable and chronically ill patients.
+- Personal satisfaction of providing quality care to vulnerable patients.

-- Opportunity to study at an institution renowned for research, scholarship, and academic excellence.
+- Study at an institution renowned for research, scholarship, and academic excellence.

-Three graduate nursing courses totaling 13 credits combine the best of onsite classroom instruction with clinical experience close to home.
+The on-campus format combines exceptional classroom instruction with clinical experience and provides three graduate nursing courses totaling 13 credits.
 Two (5)-credit didactic courses are taught during fall and spring semesters in a once weekly, late afternoon-early evening format.
-Experienced faculty, distinguished WOC nurses, and interprofessional colleagues present on topics including: wound care, urinary and fecal diversions (ostomy), and urinary/fecal incontinence.
-The (3)-credit clinical course component consists of a 160-hour clinical practicum with a credentialed, expert preceptor, plus a bi-weekly class meeting in the summer semester.
+Experienced faculty, distinguished WOC nurses, and interprofessional colleagues present on topics including wound care, urinary and fecal diversions (ostomy), and urinary/fecal incontinence.
+The (3)-credit clinical course component consists of a 160-hour clinical practicum with an expert credentialed preceptor, plus a bi-weekly class that meets in the summer semester.